salabs/TestArchiver/README.md

 # Release notes
 - 2.2.0 (TBD)
   * Ability to adjust times as reported by timestamps in test results.
-    - `time-adjust-secs` allows for manual adjustment of the timestamps with given value
+    - `--time-adjust-secs` allows for manual adjustment of the timestamps with given value
-    - `time-adjust-with-system-timezone` allows for automatic adjustment of timestamps by timezone and/or daylight savings.
+    - `--time-adjust-with-system-timezone` allows for automatic adjustment of timestamps by timezone and/or daylight savings.
+  * Support for parsing PHPUnit output
+  * ChangeEngine:
+    - Listener ignores skipped tests
+    - Adds test type to all parsers
+    - `--execution-context` option for setting the execution context for the results
+  * diff2change_context_list.py now uses the term change context instead of simply context for clarity
+  * Adds Dockerfiles for an empty database and database with sample data generated from project's tests

 - 2.1.0 (2020-09-16)
   * New options for controlling archiving of keywords and log messages